dos1/flow3r-firmware/README.md

 $ screen /dev/ttyACM0
 $ # or (will eat newlines in REPL, though)
 $ idf.py -p /dev/ttyACM0 monitor
+$ # or
+$ mpremote repl /dev/ttyACM0
 ```

+and press Ctrl-C (potentially twice) to exit the debug output.

 ### Use CMake